Equipment Address Management – Reading Addresses

 - Equipment Address Management – a closer look

 - Equipment Address Management – reading and searching for addresses

-- Equipment Address Management – creating and maintaining
+- Equipment Address Management – creating Equipment with an address

 On y va!

 Once you have an address number, reading an address is quite straightforward.
 We will start assuming you have the address number, and explore further below how we might start if we don’t have the number.

 data selection type addr1_sel. data result type addr1_val. selection-addrnumber = '1212345678' . " Your address number * Get the address and load into management tables call function 'ADDR_GET' exporting address_selection = selection importing address_value = result exceptions others = 0. * Do something with the information * Clear the local memory call function 'ADDR_MEMORY_CLEAR' exceptions others = 0 .

 Note well the clearing of the memory of address management at the end.
 Ensures the state of address memory is completely reset.

 If you need to read many addresses, then exchange ADDR_GET with ADDR_GET_ARRAY.
 As above, don’t forget to clear the local memory.

 If you have the equipment number, but don’t have the address number, then the database view EQUI_ADDR is your friend.
 The view will provide you the address number and some address details also.